TitanicEclair/Demographic-Forecast/README.md

 - Checking to see which model is the best at predicting the dependency ratios through factors like gdp.

 ## Models Used
 1. Linear Regression
-2. Random Forest Regression
+2. Random Forest Regression(RFR)
 3. Gradient Boosting Machine (GBM)
+4. ARIMA model for demographic prediction (not used in final evaluation)

 ## Conclusion
 - Using the Random Forest (.feature_importances_), we were able to rank the best features for prediction.
 This can provide us insights on which indicator would potentially affect different demographics.
-- Comparable to the other 2 models, GBM has a higher predictive accuracy but is also less robust to outliers, comparing to Random Forest.
+- Comparable to the other 2 models (Linreg and RFR), GBM has a higher predictive accuracy but is also less robust to outliers, comparing to Random Forest.
 - Through the ml techniques we were able to predict the child dependency, elderly dependency ratios and total dependency ratios
 - This will help in enabling policy makers to adapt new strategies beforehand through the forecasted data leading to more resilient and sustainable communities